Police arrest Kansas man after stabbing sends victim to hospital - NewsBreak

 Police arrest Kansas man after stabbing sends victim to hospital

 SHAWNEE COUNTY —Law enforcement authorities are investigating a stabbing and have a suspect in custody.
 Just after 6p.m.
-Tuesday, police responded to home...hutchpost.com
+Tuesday, police responded to home...jcpost.com

 SHAWNEE COUNTY —Law enforcement authorities are investigating a stabbing and have a suspect in custody.
 Just after 6p.m.
-Tuesday, police responded to home...hutchpost.com
+Tuesday, police responded to home...jcpost.com